top of page

 Owning a heritage home is a privilege, but it adds a layer of complexity to any build.
 The secret is to get advice early.

-On the plus side, you have certainty about how your street will look in the future, as well as the "bones" of your home to inspire you .
+On the plus side, you have certainty about how your street will look in the future, as well as the character and history of your home to inspire your vision.

 If you design a massive box on top of a Victorian terrace, Council will say no, and you will waste months on redesigns.
 If you engage a heritage consultant during the concept stage, we can guide your architect on exactly what heights, setbacks, and materials will get approved.

 Are you planning a renovation in a Heritage Overlay?
-Contact our team for a preliminary feasibility check or a Heritage Impact Statement to support your permit application.
+Contac Dr James Lesh and the team at Heritage Workshop for a preliminary feasibility check or a Heritage Impact Statement to support your permit application.

 bottom of page